 We fly to Kiruna, Sweden's city in the arctic, then take a short train ride to the start of our hike in Abisko.
 Our route passes through an expansive landscape of birch forests, hidden glaciers, powerful rivers, reindeer herds, wide-open tundra and the highest mountains in Sweden, rising more than 6900 feet.
 This is the arctic at its finest!

 Although popular with Scandinavians and other Europeans, few Americans travel to this far corner of Europe.
-For six days, we will traverse the most northern section of the Kungsleden from Abisko to Nikkaluokta.
-This is the Land of the Midnight Sun, but in early September, the sky darkens by 9:00 pm offering potential sightings of the aurora borealis, the Northern Lights.
-Northern Sweden is one of the best locations in the world to observe this amazing phenomenon.
-Early September is also the peak for fall foliage in the forested valleys.
+For seven days, we will traverse the most northern section of the Kungsleden from Abisko to Nikkaluokta.

 While the Arctic terrain is rugged, there's a certain civility to the Kungsleden.
 Sturdy suspension bridges span dangerous rivers, and comfortable huts, some with saunas, welcome us at the end of each day's hike.
 Saunas are a deeply ingrained part of Swedish culture and provide a rejuvenating experience not to be missed!
 Each location has multiple huts, and each hut typically sleeps 4-8 people per room and has a fully equipped kitchen for us to prepare our meals.
 Our last night on the trail is at Mountain Station Kebnekaise, a lodge with an excellent restaurant featuring local Sami cuisine.

 We rate this as a moderately strenuous trek.
 There are few major climbs and the trail is well maintained.
-You will not need any camping gear, but each person will be required to carry a portion of the group's food.
-Our trek is certainly within the capability of reasonably fit hikers.
-Join us on this hiking adventure of a lifetime!
+You will not need any camping gear other than a sleeping bag, but each person will be required to carry a portion of the group's food.
+Our trek is within the capability of reasonably fit hikers.
+Join us on this arctic hiking adventure of a lifetime!

 Day 1: Arrive in Stockholm Sweden.
 Transfer to Hotel.
 Introductory meeting and evening walking tour of Stockholm.